- Definition of Terms

 Campus Security Authorities may be consulted.
 Students who are unsure whether an individual is able to provide confidential advice and assistance should ask that person before providing any details of a sexual misconduct incident.
 Community members, including RAs, are instructed to share incident reports with their supervisors, but they do not share any personally identifiable information unless they are given permission to do so by the person who has sought their advice, except in the rare event that the incident reveals a need to protect the victim or other members of the community from further harm.
 If the victim’s personally identifiable information is shared, it will be shared with as few people as possible, and the victim’s confidentiality will be protected as completely as possible.

 Federal Statistical Reporting Obligations

 The federal government requires campus law enforcement to publish an annual Campus Security Report describing the types of sexual misconduct incidents that have occurred and their general location (on or off campus or in the surrounding area; no addresses are given).
 These reports contain statistical information only.
 All personally identifiable information is kept confidential.
 This report helps to ensure greater community safety by providing the community with a clear picture of the nature and extent of campus crime.
-The college requires that all of the following provide statistical information to Campus Security: student/judicial affairs, campus law enforcement, local police, all athletics staff, all residence life staff, all student activities staff, all human resources staff, all advisers to student organizations, all faculty members, campus clergy, counselors, all supervisors, deans and cabinet-level administrators, medical providers, student advocates, and any other official with significant responsibility for campus life and activities.
+The college requires that all Campus Security Authorities provide statistical information to Campus Security.

 Federal Timely Warning Reporting Obligations